 Finding the Best Places to Retire Since 2006!

-Overview: The motto of this former logging town, which sits on Oregon's mid-coast, is "where the forest meets the sea,' and it is easy to understand why.
-Nestled on the peaceful Alsea River Bay, Waldport is just minutes away from the 630,000-acre Siuslaw National Forest.
-It has an "old salt" feeling, a rustic but comfortable waterfront village far from big city hassles.
+The motto of this this "old salt" seaside town is "where the forest meets the sea," and it is easy to understand why.
+Waldport is tucked along peaceful Alsea River Bay on Oregon's mid-coast, far from big city hassles, and is just minutes away from the 630,000-acre Siuslaw National Forest.

 The town's most recognizable landmark is the Alsea Bay Bridge, which spans the bay.
 The bridge has an interpretive center, guided walks and clamming demonstrations (because clamming and crabbing are particularly popular here).
 The Port of Alsea features boat moorage and a crabbing float, and the city has a free crabbing dock on the river.
 Small pleasure craft and commercial boats bob in the small harbor.
 The Waldport Community Center hosts a Wednesday Farmers' and Crafters' Market, and the Green Bike Co-op maintains a fleet of community-share bikes.
 The Kayak Shack, a project of the local high school, offers tours of the bay and Lint Slough Reservoir.
 Residents also enjoy whale watching, tide pool investigating and golfing on the town's nine hole course.

-There are miles of explorable beaches nearby, and Waldport's Beachcomber Days, first celebrated in 1957, is a festival of music, dance, and food.
+There are miles of explorable, unspoiled beaches nearby, and Waldport's Beachcomber Days, first celebrated in 1957, is a festival of music, dance, and food.
 Neighborhoods toward the Pacific are fairly well defined, while those on the east side meander through the woods.
 Housing consists primarily of single family homes, including bungalows, rambling ranches, cottages and Victorians.
-Some are a litle funky with plenty of character, and many sit on large, overgrown lots.
+Some are a litle weathered with plenty of character, and many sit on a large, overgrown lot.

 Climate: Waldport sees little snow but receives, on average, 68 inches of rain per year.
 Summer temperatures are in the 50s and 60s, and and winter temperatures are in the 40s and 50s.
 Skies are often overcast, and the wind is often blowing.